LINBIT/linstor-flexvolume/README.md

 After installation, restarting kubelet process is required on each node for Kubernetes versions older than 1.8.

+You must set the `--enable-controller-attach-detach=false` option on all kubelets.
+For systemd managed kubelets this can be set in `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf`

 ## Usage

 Resources must be created before attachment with Linstor or